Skip to content Skip to footer navigation

 Split

-Split leather is taken from the bottom of the hide; it's fairly fragile but it is the cheapest type of leather available.
+Split leather is taken from the bottom of the hide; it's fairly fragile but it's the cheapest type of leather available.

 Corrected-grain

-Another common description, referring to any of the above leather that has had an artificial grain applied to its surface.
+Another common description, corrected-grain leather refers to any of the above leather that has had an artificial grain applied to its surface.
 Any imperfections are corrected or sanded off, and an artificial grain embossed into the surface and dressed with stain or dyes.

 Not quite leather